lanza/llvm-tutor/README.md

 3 mba-add - The # of substituted instructions
 ```
 As you can see, you get a nice summary from **MBAAdd**.
-Note the
-`-debug-only=mba-add` and `-stats` flags in the command line - that's what
-enables the extra output.
 If that is insufficient, you may want to use a
 debugger.
 Below I demonstrate how to debug [**MBAAdd**](#mbaadd) (more
 specifically, how to set up a breakpoint on entry to `MBAAdd::run`).

-### Mac OS X
+## Mac OS X
 The default debugger on OS X is [LLDB](http://lldb.llvm.org).
 You will
 normally use it like this:
 ```bash